pablo-git8/pablo-git8/README.md

 # I'm Pablo

-- 🎓 Data Engineer at the International Airlines Group (IAG)
+- 🎓 Data Engineer at the International Airlines Group (IAG).
+Privte repos contributions in [here](https://github.com/pabloruiz-iag
+)
 - 🖥️ Master's degree in Data Science and A.I. by the University of Barcelona
 - 🔭 Developing a software solution powered by ML and AI for a logistics SaaS company as a side project
 - ⚡ Born and raised in Mexico.
 Lived in Switzerland, South Korea, the US and now in Spain